pretix/pretix-docs/docs/tutorial/products.md

 Next, click on the "price" tab.
 Change the "default price" field to your desired value.
 In our demo shop, that price is 250.00 €.
 Select the appropriate tax rate from the "sales tax" dropdown.
 Then switch to the "bundled products" tab.
 Click the :btn:+ Add a new bundled product: button.
 Select the previously created "care box - medium" at a quantity of 1 and a designated price part of 30.00 €.
 Click :btn:Save:.
 The medium care box is now included in the standard ticket by default and will be displayed to the customer as making up 30.00 € out of the total price of 250.00 € during purchase.

- - what is a quota
- - what is a category
- - what is a ticket
  - when to create a product with/without variants
  - explain how to create some sensible default tickets for the given use case, for example hosting a conference
  - explain variants, additional products, bundles etc. before creating products